DofE - Information for Young People

 If you have any questions about the Award, please contact your local Centre or the DofE Office.

 There are DofE Centres in each high school in Moray.
 They will publish information on their DofE programmes through their own newsletters and bulletins.
 In addition several Scouting, Guide and Cadet groups offer DofE.
 Please contact your local group for details.

 Moray Council also manage an Open Award Centre.
-The Open Award Centre meets regularly on the first and third Tuesday on each month at the Elgin Community Centre starting at 18:00.
+The Open Award Centre meets regularly between September and May, traditionally on Tuesdays with a mix of face-to-face and online training and support.
 Please see this link for future training dates.

 How to get started

 Just follow these four simple steps to enrol with the Duke of Edinburgh programme in Moray:

 - Contact your school or local DofE Centre.
 It is important that you meet the DofE leader and that you participate as part a school/centre programme so that you receive the support you need to undertake your award.

 - Complete an enrolment form and publicity consent form.

 - Pay your enrolment fee.
-This can be paid by cheque to the DofE leader or using our online shop.
-Fees are £22 for bronze and silver, £29 for gold.
+This can be paid by cheque to the DofE leader or using our on-line shop.
+Fees are £23 for bronze and silver, £30 for gold.
 This fee covers your welcome pack, record book, badge and certificate.

 - Return both forms to the DofE leader.

 Please note: The is a standard charge for all DofE expeditions in Moray.
 This expedition fee, of £10 for bronze, £15 for silver and £20 for gold, supports training for expedition volunteers and helps maintain equipment.
 There may be additional costs attached to your expedition if you want to use a far away location or a different mode of travel (ie mountain biking or canoeing).
 Your DofE leader can explain these in more detail.

 When you have successfully completed your Award you will be presented with your certificate and badge.